Note: some of the procedures and documents also apply to claims of adverse possession

 In 1963, a legislative process was created to clear up land title and land ownership issues for residents who live in thirteen specific communities within Nova Scotia (click the link below to see a map of provincial areas).
 The process allows residents in these 13 Land Title Clarification Areas to give information to the government about how they (or those from whom they have inherited or bought the land) have used and occupied the land for at least 20 years.

 If the information is strong enough and shows continuous use and ownership of the land, the Minister of Natural Resources will give the claimant a certificate of claim to the lands.
 If a certificate of claim is issued, a notice period begins during which objections may be raised by family members or others who claim to own the same land.
 For a full explanation of the claim process, see the summary of procedures below.

-If you want to make a claim under the LTCA, you must complete the application form below.
-The application form will get the process started, but to complete the whole process you will need the help of a lawyer and maybe also a surveyor.
+If you want to make a claim under the Land Titles Clarifications Act, you must complete the application form below.
+The application form will get the process started, but to complete the whole process you will need the help of a lawyer, and possibly a surveyor.
 To help you understand the information you will need to build your case, click on the link “Tips for building your case” below.

 For more information contact: